 About the Author

 Nina Amir is known as the Inspiration to Creation Coach.
-As one of 700 elite Certified High Performance Coaches working around the world—the only one working specifically with writers, dancers, and equestrians, she helps her clients Achieve More Inspired Results.
-She also works with creators of all sorts to help them get from the light-bulb moment to the realization or their dreams without letting anything get in the way of that goal.
+As one of 700 elite Certified High-Performance Coaches working around the world—the only one working specifically with writers, dancers, and equestrians, she helps her clients Achieve More Inspired Results.
+She also works with creators of all sorts to help them get from the light-bulb moment to the realization of their dreams without letting anything get in the way of that goal.